langenhagen/recipes/about.md

 permalink: /about/
 ---

-In this blog I, Andreas Langenhagen, note down my recipes for later usage.
+In this blog I, Andreas Langenhagen, publish some recipes for later usage.
-I collected and modified the recipies over time from various sources.
+I collected and modified these recipies over time from various sources.